Bhupi97/my-youtube/README.md

 Debaouncing with 200ms
 - if difference between 2 key strokes is < 200ms - Do not Call API
 - If difference between 2 key strokes is > 200ms - Make API call

+2 ways to Deal with live data:-
+- WebSocket -> Involves Handshake of UI(client) and server - No Regular Intervala  - Initial connection takes time - Can send data whenever want to - Live trading platforms
+- API Polling - UI <- Server - Data flow server to UI - Data flow is unidirectional - UI checks for data after sometime eg. 10 seconds -  Eg. Gmail check for new emails after 10 seconds, Eg. Cricbuzz, use setInterval in useEffect to implement it